 - Disadvantages: There are instances when sleepers fail to make their airbed firm enough and wake up with aches in the body.
 There are also cases when one side of the mattress pops up with less sophisticated air mattresses.
 It is best to have multiple chambers.

 - Works Best With: Air models are convenient for sleeping couples who have dissimilar needs.
 It is recommended to have the firmer side of the bed for the sleeper who has a bad back.

 Waterbeds, as the name implies, are mattresses filled with water.
 These are purposefully meant for sleepers who are injured, bedridden, or undergoing medical treatments.
 Circulation of blood increases due to water that is filled inside the waterbed.
 Waterbeds also distribute weight evenly that makes a better sleeping situation for sleepers.

 - Advantages: The bed contours to the shape of the body.
 This decreased the pressure points.
 Sleepers who suffer from severe back pain as pressure on the spine is reduced through the use of a waterbed.
 Waterbeds last for more than 12 years, compared to conventional models.

 - Disadvantages: Since water adapts to the temperature of the environment, the cost of energy increases as the waterbed requires heating during cold seasons.

 Adjustable beds are bendable and are capable of being elevated at different angles.
 There are various kinds of mattresses that can be utilized on an adjustable bed.
-This includes air mattresses, latex mattresses, or air mattresses.
-However, it is more challenging to use spring mattresses as these are not flexible enough.
+This includes air models and latex mattresses.
+However, it is more challenging to use spring models as these are not flexible enough.